-A mikvah is a ritual bath house primarily for Jewish women who attend once a month, solo, for spiritual renewal; it must contain a certain amount of rainwater to be deemed halachic.
+A mikvah is a ritual bath house primarily for Jewish women who attend once a month, solo, for spiritual renewal; it must contain a certain amount of rainwater to be deemed halachic, law-abiding.

-The walls are of rough-hewn Jerusalem stone to recall the Kotel (Wailing Wall) in Jerusalem.
-It is said that the very first “mikvah” for spiritual cleansing, was the river in the garden of Eden.
+The exterior walls are of rough-hewn Jerusalem stone recall the Kotel (Wailing Wall) in Jerusalem.
+They are surrounded by a moat of water.
+It is said that the very first “mikvah” was a river in the garden of Eden.
 Thus we carved out exterior stairs, in a river-like gesture that splits the preparatory building, and then leads to a roof garden.
 Up in the garden there are seats for group study by women congregants, and for private prayer.
-And one can view the sculptural roof up close.
+And one may view the sculptural roof up close.

 A Holocaust memorial proposal for Bologna, Italy.
 Barbs/Bodies Descending–Skeletons/Souls Rising up.
 (See Holocaust memorial for brief)